MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-whitelist-urls.md

 ## External related sites

-To visit external sites related to Power BI such as the community site or the documentation site, you must be able to connect to the endpoints in the table below.
+To visit external sites that are related to Power BI such as the community site or the documentation site, you must be able to connect to the endpoints in the table below.

 |     Row     |     Purpose     |     Destination     |       Port(s)     |
 |-------------|-------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------|----------------------|--------------------------------------------------------------|